ENCCS/python-perf/content/intro.md

 - Batteries included
 - High-level programming that abstracts away the technical details
-- Mature well-maintained libraries which form a firm foundation, the scientific Python ecosystem[^ecosystem], which includes:
+- Mature well-maintained libraries which form a firm foundation, the scientific Python ecosystem, which includes:

 ::::{tab-set}